 Those are known as cognitive tasks and are frequently very difficult to manage – both for the resident and how they interact with others.
 Our team will employ a number of techniques to support our residents in overcoming some of those difficult issues.

-We construct a person-centred rehabilitation plan aimed to enhance the independent capabilities of people who have experienced the devastating effects of a brain injury.
-This action plan is created by our team of therapists and led by our Consultant Neuropsychiatrist who specialises in brain injury.
+We construct a person-centred rehabilitation plan aimed to enhance the independent capabilities of people who have experienced the life changing effects of a brain injury.
+This action plan is created by our team of specialists, and is agreed with the individual and their family.